uw-dims/java-native-loader/README.md

 # Video/Slides

-The ideas behind this work were presented at the Seattle Java User Group meeting of 19 may 2015.
-Slides and video available on the (Seajug web site) [www/seajug.org].
+The ideas behind this work were presented at the Seattle Java User Group meeting of 19 May 2015.
+Slides and video available on the [Seajug web site] (www.seajug.org).